Take your business correspondence to the next level

 airSlate is the first and only holistic no-code workflow automation solution.
 It combines e-signing, document generation, contract negotiation, web forms, and no-code Automation Bots into a single platform for business process automation.

 Within airSlate’s automated workflows, users can sign and send documents for signing on any device.
 In addition, the signature process is completely secure because of the role-based access to Slate documents.
 Assigning roles ensures that recipients will fill out the fields specifically intended for them.
-It’s possible to automate the process of assigning roles and get Slate documents completed by the right people using the Send a Slate with Roles Bot.
+It’s possible to automate the process of assigning roles and get Slate documents completed by the right people using the Create Slate Bot.

 In the airSlate Workflow section, the author of a document can create a customized personal message that will subsequently be sent to a specific recipient.
 It’s possible to modify the subject line and body of an email to make a default invite feel more tailor-made.